ericynt/h26x-playground/README.md

 - Made to understand how the algorithm works
 - Not intended for production use
 - Use this project at your own risk
+- By updating the Quant in H261Constants the amount of compression can be adjusted